Bangalore Club

 United Services Club at Bangalore (1883), founded by Albert Thomas Watson Penn (1849–1924.

 The Bangalore Club, located in Bangalore, Karnataka, is the oldest club in the city.
-Founded in 1868, it counts among its previous members the Maharajah of Mysore and Winston Churchill.
+Founded in 1868, it counts among its previous members the Maharaja of Mysore and Winston Churchill.
 A ledger on display in the main building of the club is open to a page that has a list of "irrecoverable debts" that were written off by the club.
 One of these is the sum Rs.
 13, owed by Winston Churchill.
 Membership at present for the category of new permanent members is closed, but last when open, had a waiting list of over 30 years.
 The club is spread across 11 acres and located on Cariappa Road, near Richmond Circle.

 History

 The club was established in 1868, named the Bangalore United Services Club for officers of the British Empire.
 In 1915, membership was opened to Indian officers.

 Membership for civilians was opened in 1946, and the club was renamed the Bangalore Club.
 In 2018, the Club celebrated completing 150 years of existence.